shiv060600/Reporting-Pipeline/README.md

 ## System Notes

-- The system uses a sophisticated mapping approach to handle customer data consistency
+- The system uses master mapping tables to standardize customer names between Ingram and SAGE sources
 - Data is aggregated to remove duplicates while maintaining source identification
 - Reports are generated on a monthly basis with automatic categorization
 - Historical data is maintained for 3 years with proper mapping applied